You are using an unsupported browser :(

 The automated process ended up being so effective and unique that we decided to file our first patent to protect our investment in this technology, allowing us to reveal more of its inner workings to customers.
 Had we elected to hide this technology as a "trade secret", it would have forced us to suppress a lot of vital information from data logs and customer documentation.
 We felt that suppressing important details and data would complicate troubleshooting and limit our customer's understanding of the system.
 So we opted to forgo the "black box" option, instead pursuing a more open approach with patent protection.

-Initial learning is used to determine the pressures at which each clutch begins to engage and release, as well as the time that it takes them to apply and release, and is used as a baseline.
+Learned clutch data is used to determine the pressures at which each clutch begins to engage and release, as well as the time that it takes them to apply and release, and is used as a baseline.
 Dynamic learning is primarily a monitoring process, similar to analyzing data logs after a drive, and then making adjustments based on the data.
-As each shift is performed, it is analyzed in real time.
+As each shift is performed, it is analyzed in real-time.
 Once the shift is completed, the actual data is compared to the expected performance and adjustments are made, as needed.
 Adjustments are made to on-going clutch pressure to match the needs of engine torque at each load point, while off-going clutch pressure is adjusted to provide adequate holding pressure without flare or bind during the shift.
 This process essentially creates a custom tune tailored to the exact vehicle, engine, and transmission combination, while automatically accounting for all modifications and variations within.
 The learned data is permanently stored in flash memory and will not be lost if the battery is disconnected or goes dead.

 With this enabling technology, these durable, modern transmissions can finally become the clear choice for most builds, enabling performance levels that were previously unimaginable.
 Many of these new transmissions, such as the Ford 6R80, are far superior to earlier options and present exciting, revolutionary potential for power handling and performance.